 Emerging evidence from implemented taxes, as well as modelling studies, indicate the potential for effectiveness to reduce consumption.
 Given food choices are influenced by a whole host of factors, especially in modern, complex food markets, taxes must be designed very carefully to maximise effectiveness.

 Finland imposed excise taxes on non-alcoholic beverages and confectionery for most of the 20th century for revenue-raising purposes.
 The excise duty on confectionery was removed in 2000, re-introduced in 2011 and removed again in January 2017.
-In 2014, the tax rate was 0.95 euros per kg by weight for confectionery and ice cream, 0.22 euros per litre for beverages with more than 0.5% sugar and 0.11 euros per litre for other non-alcoholic beverages.
+In 2014, the tax rate was 0.95 Euro per kg by weight for confectionery and ice cream, 0.22 Euro per litre for beverages with more than 0.5% sugar and 0.11 Euro per litre for other non-alcoholic beverages.
 The tax on candy and ice cream was removed on 1 January 2017.
 Currently an excise tax is levied on non-alcoholic beverages.
 Producers with an annual production volume of less than 50,000 litres are exempted from the tax.

 There is clear evidence that the advertisements children see influence their food preferences and habits.
 There is also a lot of evidence that children and adolescents around the world are exposed to a whole host of other promotional techniques, whether on a billboard or through a phone or computer.